 Should I stop my blood thinners?

 - Please stop aspirin 1 week prior to the surgery.
 Please continue all other medications, including Plavix, Warfarin (also known as Coumadin) or other blood thinners.
-If you have any further questions please discuss with your prescribing physician.
+If you have any further questions, please discuss them with your prescribing physician.

 Can I drive myself home?